coderpatros/action-ref-resolution/README.md

 This has some advantages, it makes creating a fork, even of a very large repo, very quick.
 It obviously also saves a lot on storage space.
-And before you go down the rabbit hole of hash collisions possibilities, they have _alledgedly_ have additional controls in place for when that becomes a viable attack scenario.
+And before you go down the rabbit hole of hash collision possibilities, they _alledgedly_ have additional controls in place for when that becomes a viable attack scenario.
-Although we'll have to test that out in the future.
+Although I'll have to explore that more in the future.

 This repo [https://github.com/coderpatros/donotuse-setup-dotnet](https://github.com/coderpatros/donotuse-setup-dotnet)
 is a fork of the official upstream `setup-dotnet` GitHub action.